Tryliom/Visual-Functions/README.md

 Use these tools to make your life easier:
 - Variable: A scriptable object that contains a type
 - Reference: A field that can accept a Variable or a local type

-⚠️ This package is in development and can still change a lot, so be careful when using it in production ⚠️

 ## Example
 A system to move the player based on inputs WASD.

-Here the inputs are stored in a variable called MoveValue, that is a reference to a Vector3 variable, that can be used everywhere.
+Here the inputs are stored in a variable called `MoveValue`, that is a reference to a Vector3 variable, that can be used everywhere.
 ![SimpleInputManager.png](documentation/images/SimpleInputManager.png)

-And here the player use the MoveValue to move the player very simply.
+And here the player uses the `MoveValue` to move the player very simply.
 ![SimplePlayerMove.png](documentation/images/SimplePlayerMove.png)

 More examples can be found [here](./documentation/MoreExamples.md).